naturerobots/mesh_navigation_docs/docs/tutorials/mesh_navigation.md

-# Mesh Navigation
+# Mesh Navigation (Quick-Start)

-This tutorials aim to help quickly giving a feeling how to setup mesh_navigation properly and how to fine-tune several parameters.
+This tutorial aims to help quickly giving a feeling how to setup mesh_navigation properly and how to fine-tune several parameters.

 !!!
 Important
     You need [`mesh_navigation_tutorials`](https://github.com/naturerobots/mesh_navigation_tutorials) installed before continuing.